flokain/Smart-Cube/misc/notes.md

 4. extract to api/server/
 5. check changes and commit

+## memory
+free memory in idle state with only handler, httprequest and wifi model 15 free memory with api v1 and all models loaded: 9 Kb 16

+## device not reachable via ttyUSB after flashing
+also led switches off after reboot. erase and flash the firmware with a baudrate of 115200 to fix this disconnect device after flash and try again
 ## testing
 if I need classes from src folder in the functional testing i need to make
 ```bash